gareins/second-smallest/README.md

       else if element < small:
         small = element
     return small

+### Use one loop, with only one main if statement

+As per Jsdemonsim in #1, I implemented this and this is indeed the fastest most of the time.
+It's interesting, how much a small change, that would be considered less readable and unnecesary, can impact performance for the better.

+    small = max(list[0], list[1])
+    smaller = min(list[0], list[1])
+    for element in list[2:]:
+      if element < small:
+        if element < smaller:
+          small = smaller
+          smaller = element
+        else:
+          small = element
+    return small

 ### Two runs of bubble sort and then second element